The Pupil Premium Grant

-The main presenting difficulties of the children for whom we receive this funding fall into three categories; speech and language; attendance; and social and emotional needs.
+The main presenting difficulties of the children for whom we receive this funding fall into three categories; speech and language; attendance; and social and emotional needs which often present as poor behaviour in school.
 In deciding how to spend the Pupil Premium Grant we put strategies in place that will have an impact on these needs.

 How do we use this funding?